codepath/android_guides/Applying-Data-Binding-for-Views.md

 If you see an error message such as `**.**.databinding does not exist`, it's likely that there is an error in your data binding template.
 Make sure to look for errors (i.e. forgetting to import a Java class when referencing it within your template).

+**Databinding is not picking up certain layout fields**

+Be sure to `Project -> Clean` and `Project -> Rebuild Project` the project in order to regenerate the binding classes with latest layout properties.

 **Dagger 2 compatibility errors**

 If you are using the data binding library with [[Dagger 2|Dependency Injection With Dagger 2]], you may see errors such as `NoSuchMethodError: ...FluentIterable.append(...)`.
 The solution to this fix is to add the Guava library before the Dagger compiler.
 There appears to be a known [issue](https://code.google.com/p/android/issues/detail?id=205589) that can only be resolved by forcing the Dagger compiler to use a newer Guava version (Dagger 2 appears to have an older version of Guava bundled and without an explicit dependency it uses this version).